Viktirr/vrpc-app/README.md

 Uninstalling and installing the software again may help.

 ### Crashes
 It can also be that this is not a problem of user error, so there might be possible crashes from the application.
-If you encounter such, feel free to create an Issue (I'm not sure if that works, if it doesn't, feel free to contact me via email at viktir@skiff.com instead).
+If you encounter such, feel free to create an Issue (I'm not sure if that works, if it doesn't, feel free to contact me via email at viktir@uninbox.me instead).

 ## Software used
 This project wouldn't have been possible without the following projects/software: